ramonesz297/yet-another-serilog-sinks-loki/README.md

 Allocations are decreased by 4.4 times compared to `Serilog.Sinks.Grafana.Loki` package, that is great!

-However, this banchmarking does not properly handle these cases, so execution time results ay not be accurate.
+However, this banchmarking does not properly handle these cases, so execution time results may not be accurate.